George Doherty

-George Edward Doherty (September 5, 1920 – December 31, 1987) was an American football player and coach and college athletics administrator.
+George Edward Doherty (September 5, 1920 – December 31, 1987) was an American football player, coach, and college athletics administrator.

+Early life

-Doherty was born in Mississippi in 1920 and attended Canton High School in Canton, Mississippi.
+Doherty was born in Camden, Mississippi, in 1920 and attended Canton High School in Canton, Mississippi.
 He played college football at Louisiana Tech University.
 During World War II, he served in the military.

+Playing career

 Doherty played professional football as a Guard and tackle in the National Football League (NFL) for the Brooklyn Tigers in 1944 and the Boston Yanks in 1945.
 He then jumped to the All-America Football Conference (AFFC), playing for the Buffalo Bisons and New York Yankees in 1946 and for the Buffalo Bills in 1947.
 He appeared in 43 professional football games, 29 of them as a starter.

+Coaching career

 Doherty served as an assistant football coach at Louisiana Tech (1958–1966) and Northwestern State University (1967–1971).
 He became the head coach at Northwestern State in 1972 and held that post through the 1974 season, compiling a record of 15–17 in three seasons.

+Later life

 Doherty died of a heart attack in 1987 in Natchitoches, Louisiana.